Parashat

 l'ilui nishmat Esther bat mordechai

-Childish forgiveness is one that is an external expression, from the lips outward, a sort of code in a game of role-playing, in which the kindergarten teacher determines the rules of the game.
+Childish forgiveness is an external expression, a lip service, a sort of code in a game of role-playing, in which the kindergarten teacher determines the rules of the game.

-Very gradually, the expression of forgiveness undergoes a process of deepening and of internalizing within the personality of both sides.
-The forgiveness of the adult has a social function, which deals with the area of person-to-person relations more than of person-to-self.
+Very gradually, the expression of forgiveness undergoes a process of deepening and internalization, within the personalities of both sides.
+The forgiveness of the adult has a social function, addressing the arena of interpersonal relations more than one's relations with one's self.
 This forgiveness deals with the connection rather than with the substance.
-One who requests forgiveness is not expressing a wish to repair the injustice, but rather to repair the connection with the victim who has been harmed.
+One requesting forgiveness is not expressing a wish to repair the injustice, but rather to repair the connection with the victim who has been harmed.

-This is the Protestant forgiveness.
+Such is the Protestant forgiveness.
 Christianity does not believe in repair at all.
-Catholics do not believe in the human ability to repair ever since the Original Sin.
-At best, man is able to recognize his wretched and shameful situation, and to deepen his dependency upon his lord, and this is all his lord expects from a creature as miserable as he.
+Catholics do not believe in the human ability to repair, and this inability dates from the Original Sin.
+At best, man can recognize his wretched and shameful situation, and deepen his dependency upon his lord, and this is all his lord expects from a creature as base as he.

 Protestants do not speak, as Catholics do, of confession, of making one’s guilt known and recognizing man’s wretched situation.
-Rather they speak of man as an egocentric, egoistic center, who recognizes his dependency upon the Creator of the universe, and who therefore sees himself as important and as the principal factor, and also the Creator agrees with him, and blesses him with success, meaning as follows: If I am successful, my success is the sign of God’s loving me.
+Rather they speak of man as an egocentric, egoistic center, who recognizes his dependency upon the Creator of the universe, and who therefore sees himself as important and as the principal factor, and also the Creator agrees with him, and blesses him with success.
+This means: If I am successful, my success is the sign of God’s loving me.
 Therefore I deserve it, and the fruits of my success are mine alone, and I am not required to bestow of my success upon, or share of my success with – anyone.

-I request forgiveness for a failure that risks spoiling my relations with the Creator of the universe, and therefore the making of an apology is the expression of a request to repair a connection, and not to repair the sin, or my own self.
-This too is from the assumption that man has lost the capacity for repair.
+I request forgiveness for a failure that puts me at risk of spoiling my relations with the Creator of the universe, and therefore the making of an apology is the expression of a request to repair a connection, and not to repair the sin, or my own self.
+This too grows out of the assumption that man has lost the capacity for repair.
 “Distorted beyond repair” is this utterly wretched organism, and he is slave to his arbitrary fate.
 Only repair of the relationship with the Creator of the universe holds out the chance for improving the condition of the connection, and of all the abundance entailed in that connection.

-Jewish forgiveness touches the infrastructure of the Godly quality that is in a human being.
-The one who asks forgiveness is expressing a consciousness of sin, and a consciousness of the need for repair, and a knowledge that that repair has two sides to it, which are both connected to the covenant: It is ben adam laMakom, between oneself and God, in mutual guarantee, and it is, needless to say, between the harmer and the harmed, when it involves relations ben adam la’havero, between oneself and one’s fellow human being.
+Jewish forgiveness (teshuva) touches the infrastructure of the Godly quality inherent in a human being.
+One who asks forgiveness is expressing a consciousness of sin, and a consciousness of the need for repair, and a knowledge that that repair has two sides to it, which are both connected to the covenant: It is ben adam laMakom, between oneself and God, in mutual guarantee, and it is, needless to say, between the harmer and the harmed, when it involves relations ben adam la’havero, between oneself and one’s fellow human being.

-In the Tanach, individual Teshuva is not specifically mentioned.
-Hazal go deeply into a description of the introspective thoughts of teshuva experienced by Kayin.
-By Lemech.
-By David.
-The text itself deals with teshuva, in which the people were influenced to undertake the return to teshuva by a king, by Moshe, by a prophet (Eliyahu in the mountain of Carmel), at the covenant in Arvot Mo’av, and by the kings of Yehuda, Yeho’ash and Yoshiahu.
-Yehoyada HaCohen brings the people back to repentance in the name of the king who was only seven years old.
-In Divrei HaYamim the subject is brought of bringing the public back to teshuva, in the days of Ma’acha and in the beginning of the period of Asa, king of Yehuda.
+In the Bible, individual repentance is not specifically mentioned.
+The sages of the Talmud delve in great depth into a description of the introspective thoughts of teshuva experienced by Cain, by Lemech, by David, etc. However, the Bible itself deals with teshuva, in which the Jewish people were influenced to undertake the return to teshuva by a king, by Moses, by a prophet (Elijah at Mount Carmel), at the covenant in the wilderness of Moab, and by the kings of Judah, Jo’ash and Josiah.
+The priest Joyada manages to bring the people to repentance in the name of a king who is only seven years old.
+In the Book of Chronicles, the subject of bringing the public to teshuva, is dealt with in reference to the reign of Ma’acha and in the beginning of the reign of Asa, king of Judah.

-This is a functional teshuva, out of distress.
+We have here a functional teshuva, born of distress.

-A teshuva of the absolute object means a transforming of the subject, of the self (the self’s capacity) into an absolute object, by attributing an absolute capacity for repair to the subjective human being – the absolute height of optimism.
+An absolutely objective teshuva means transforming the subject, transforming the self (the self’s capacity) into an absolute object, by attributing an absolute capacity for repair to the subjective human being.
+Here we have the absolute height of optimism.
 An absurdity, it transforms the absolutely subjective into the absolutely objective.
-Such is the mysterious substance of – and the key to – the Jewish teshuva.
+Such is the mysterious substance of – and the key to – Jewish repentance.

-Connection between the previous year and the coming year: Continuity, renewal, separating out the food from the waste, asking forgiveness for the waste and requesting reward for investment.
-“Let a year and its curses cease, let a year and its blessings commence,” a year impoverished at its beginning, wealthy at its end.
+The Jewish repentance connects the previous year with the coming year.
+It grants continuity and renewal.
+It separates the consummable from the waste, asks forgiveness for the waste and requests reward for investment.
+“Let a year and its curses cease, let a year and its blessings commence.”
+Jewish repentance makes a year impoverished at its beginning - wealthy at its end.

 Go To Top